Depression Counselling

 Frequently Asked Questions About Counselling

-Is counselling better than medication?
+Is counselling better than mediation for addressing depression?

 The answer depends on the severity of your symptoms.
 For mild cases of depression, counselling alone can often be sufficient.
 However, more severe symptoms might benefit from a combination of therapy and medication.
 For children and teenagers under 18, counselling is generally recommended over medication.
 Our experienced counsellors and psychotherapists will assess your situation and suggest the most suitable course of action tailored to your needs.

-Can I get better without counselling?
+Can my depression get better without counselling?

 While it is possible to recover from mild depression without professional help, engaging in counselling provides valuable support that can enhance your understanding of your difficulties.
 Therapy equips you with coping strategies and tools that are instrumental in managing your condition, making it easier to navigate the ups and downs of life.

-How many counselling sessions will I need?
+How many counselling sessions will I need for depression?

 The number of sessions you may require varies depending on your individual circumstances and the severity of your symptoms.
 Those experiencing mild depression might find that 6 to 12 sessions are adequate, while individuals with more severe symptoms may need several years of ongoing support.
 It’s always best to seek help as early as possible, as early intervention plays a crucial role in the recovery process.

-What can I expect during counselling sessions?
+What can I expect during my counselling sessions for depression?

 In your counselling sessions, you can expect a safe and non-judgmental environment where you can openly discuss your feelings and experiences.
 Your counsellor will guide you through exploring your thoughts and emotions, helping you to gain clarity and understanding.
 You may also learn practical skills to help manage your depression and enhance your overall well-being.